-The first sign is delayed appearance of ossific centres, that of the femoral head becoming visible between the ages of 1 and 2 years.
+The first sign is delayed appearance of ossific centers, that of the femoral head becoming visible between the ages of 1 and 2 years.

 The upper femoral epiphysis develops poorly, with irregularly, increased density, and mottling.

-Fragmentation, flattening and irregular ossification simulate the changes of osteochondritis similar to Perthes disease but may be distinguished by the slow progression, coxa vara, and radiological changes in other epiphyses.
+Fragmentation, flattening and irregular ossification simulates the changes of osteochondritis similar to Perthes disease but may be distinguished by the slow progression, coxa vara, and radiological changes in other epiphyses.